-Some people prefer to post 600-800 words content.
-But these short blog posts only scratches the surface of a specific topic.
+Some people prefer to post 600-800 words of content.
+But these short blog posts only scratch the surface of a specific topic.

 Now, you might also be tempted to write articles with 3000-6000 words in the beginning.
-But, I don’t think you will want to spend a couple of days just to create a blog post.
+But, I don’t think you will want to spend a couple of days just creating a blog post.

 Pro Tip: You must create content at your own pace.
 You don’t want to get burned out within the first few months of starting your blog.

 So, go ahead and create quality content, even if it means you are making 1 blog post per week.

 At the end of the day, the quality of your content is the most significant asset of your blog.